Iniyanandhitha/MediSeal/ipfs/README.md

-# PharmaChain IPFS Integration
+# MediSeal IPFS Integration

-This module provides decentralized storage capabilities for the PharmaChain system using IPFS (InterPlanetary File System) and the Helia SDK.
+This module provides decentralized storage capabilities for the MediSeal system using IPFS (InterPlanetary File System) and the Helia SDK.

 ## Features